kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 #### Scenario 2.
 Mallory Sends a Message to Bob Pretending to be Alice (Spoofing)

 In this scenario, Mallory uses Bob's public key to encrypt the message.
-But, she isn't very familiar about digital signatures so she uses her signing key to generate a signature of the message.
+But, she isn't very familiar with digital signatures so she uses her signing key to generate a signature of the message.
 Mallory sends the message to Bob pretending to be Alice.
 When Bob receives a message, supposedly from Alice, he uses Alice's verification key to verify the signature.
 However, Bob realizes that the signatures don't match.
 He realizes that the message must not be from Alice.
 Bob discards the message.

 The scenario is described as code below: